 Those witnesses remember seeing Lindsay talking to a blonde woman wearing a distinctively colorful dress and a 6-foot-tall Caucasian man with dark hair.
 After that, the three went inside.
 And from there, police have what they believe to be a disturbingly accurate timeline of Lindsay Buziak’s last minutes alive.
 (No mention of a BLONDE WIG.
-The female suspect had Blonde hair but for years people have claimed she wore a wig.
-It’s also very possible the suspect did wear a wig but only the investigators have that info.
-All I’m saying is, there was never any official report from LE or the press that the suspect wore a blonde wig. )
+The female suspect may have had blonde hair (dyed) but for years people have claimed she wore a wig.
+It’s also possible the suspect did wear a wig but only the investigators have that knowledge. )

 “The lockbox has computer access, we did get those records, it was unlocked just before 5:30.
 So 5:29 the lockbox is open,” said Horsley.
 “We know that Lindsay showed the main floor of the home and then they went upstairs.”

 Upstairs to the master bedroom.
 Police say it was just nine to 11 minutes after entering the home.
 And how are they so sure?

 “At 5:41 there is a dial-out on her phone.
 It goes to a friend she hasn’t spoken to in some time, and all you can hear is muffling on the message,” said Horsley.

 It was a pocket-dial with deadly implications.